Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Project benefits

-• Predictable travel times for road users.
+• Predictable travel time for road users, reducing potential frustrations during unexpected delays.

 Close